OrgFlow-Actions/demo/README.md

 Once you're happy with the change, merge the pull request. **Do not squash and merge or rebase and merge- OrgFlow needs the entire commit history in order to facilitate some of its more advanced features** (see step 6).

+Go to the `Actions` tab again, and run the workflow called `Flow out an environment`.
+Enter the environment name `UAT` (because this is the environment name that we chose when adding the `OFUAT` sandbox as an environment).
+This workflow will comapre the metadata in the `OFUAT` sandbox to the metadata in the `sandbox/uat` branch and then deploy any changes into the sandbox.

-Go to the `Actions` tab again, and you'll notice that an action has automatically been triggered to deploy this change.
-We've just used a standard GitHub Action trigger to watch for changes to the branch, and then the workflow simply uses OrgFlow to deploy the change to the correct sandbox.
+Note that although we manually triggered this workflow, it'd also be possible to use the standard `push` GitHub Action trigger to watch for changes to the branch and then run this workflow.

 Wait for that action to complete, and then log into the `OFUAT` sandbox- you'll see that the car object is now in this sandbox too.